Logistic Regression Explained: Theory

 \end{align*}

-That is, in the logistic model, the response probability $p$ is expressed with parameters $w_0, w_1$ as
+That is, in the logistic model, the response probability $p$ is expressed using parameters $w_0, w_1$ as follows.

 \begin{align*}

-Estimating the values of the parameters $w_0, w_1$ based on $n$ pairs of observed data yields a model that outputs the probability of a response for any given numerical level $x$.
+By estimating the values of parameters $w_0, w_1$ based on the observed $n$ pairs of data, we obtain a model that outputs the probability of responding to any numerical level $x$.

-The problem is how to estimate the parameters, which will be clarified in the next section.
+The problem is the parameter estimation method, which we will clarify in the next section.

-While the above description was for one type of explanatory variable $x$, we consider a more general estimation of the probability that the objective variable $y $ follows for $p$ explanatory variables.
+While the above description concerned one type of explanatory variable $x$, let us consider more generally the estimation of the probability that the target variable $y$ follows with respect to $p$ explanatory variables.

 \begin{align*}